Enabling Multiplexing To enable multiplexing in Karafka, a simple yet crucial step must be taken when defining your subscription groups. By providing the `multiplex` option within your subscription group definition, you instruct Karafka to initiate multiplexing for that particular group: ```ruby cla

-Karafka Multiplexing is designed to boost the efficiency and performance of message processing in Kafka.
-Allowing a single process to establish multiple independent connections to the same Kafka topic significantly enhances parallel processing and throughput.
-Multiplexing in Karafka enables more effective data handling and improves performance by dividing the workload across several connections.
-This approach ensures quicker data processing, better resource utilization, and increased fault tolerance, making your Kafka-based systems more robust and responsive.
-Multiplexing increases throughput and significantly enhances processing capabilities in scenarios with multi-partition lags.
+Karafka Multiplexing is designed to enhance the efficiency and performance of message processing in Kafka by enabling a single process to establish multiple independent connections for the same consumer group.
+This significantly enhances parallel processing and throughput by creating separate polling streams for different partitions. !!! warning "Understanding Connection Impact" **Multiplexing may increase your total connection count.** Each `multiplexing(max: N)` setting creates up to N connections per subscription group.
+The formula for maximum possible connections is: ``` Max Connections = Consumer Groups × Subscription Groups × Multiplexing Factor ``` If connection count is a primary concern, consider the optimization strategies outlined in this document before implementing multiplexing.
+Multiplexing enables more effective data handling and improves performance by dividing the workload across several connections.
+This approach provides: - **Partition Isolation**: Each connection handles a subset of partitions, ensuring that lag in one doesn't halt polling of others - **Breaking Prefetch Patterns**: Under heavy load, librdkafka tends to prefetch large batches from single partitions; multiplexing breaks this pattern for more even distribution - **Better Work Distribution**: Processing becomes more balanced across partitions, even when data waits in internal queues Multiplexing increases throughput and significantly enhances processing capabilities in scenarios with multi-partition lags.
 When a single process subscribes to multiple partitions, it can swiftly address lags in any of them, ensuring more consistent performance across your system.
 This advantage becomes particularly prominent in IO-intensive workloads where efficient data handling and processing are crucial.

 *This example illustrates the performance difference for IO intense work, where the IO cost of processing a single message is 1ms and a total lag of 500 000 messages in five partitions.